 Whilst tenants should share responsibility for keeping them at bay, it ultimately falls to the landlord to keep the property pest-free.

 Knowing how to control pests in your rental property could save you hundreds of dollars that you would otherwise have to spend on professional exterminators.

 You will first need to research effective solutions specific to the pests you need to control.
 For example, ants vs. mice vs. rats. vs. cockroaches.
 Each will require a different approach.
 Purchase the right kind of bait and traps as well as materials like wire mesh or caulk for sealing access points.

 A major leak is a major job for professionals.
 However, like all the other items on this list so far, there are steps and measures you can undertake to mitigate the potential for major roofing problems.

-You can often do minor repairs to a roof with roofing tar and caulk which could save you thousands if the problem is allowed to worsen and professionals are needed.
+You can often do minor repairs to a roof with roofing tar and caulk which could save you thousands if the problem is allowed to worsen and professionals need to be brought in.

-We advise you to always keep a few tins of the same colour paint knocking around for occasions like these.
+We advise you to always keep a few tins of the same color paint knocking around for occasions like these.

 Potential Savings: $300+

 Being handy with a paintbrush will save you thousands in repainting fees that a professional would charge.
 It’s pretty straight forward, but developing an efficient routine isn’t trivial.
 And you will want to be efficient as it can take a pretty long time.